Currencies & Exchange

 You can exchange back leftover CUCs at the end of your trip but the exchange rate (sale) is very bad.
 The CUCs have no value outside Cuba so it's better to exchange smaller amounts at the time and budget wisely at the end of your stay.
 Note that the airport's Duty-Free shops usually accept foreign currencies.

-They are not very useful in Cuba because it's often difficult to find a place to cash them and you have to pay a commission.
-Plus, you cannot have them replaced in Cuba if you lose them or they get stolen, you'll have to wait until you come back home.
+They are not practical in Cuba because it’s quite difficult to find a place to cash them, only a few banks and some larger hotels in big cities accept travelers cheques, and you have to pay a commission (4 to 6%).
+Plus, you cannot have them replaced in Cuba if you loose them or they get stolen, you’ll have to wait until you come back home.